kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 2. The node drain controller creates an EvictionRequest for the only pod p-1 of application P to evict it from a node.
 It sets the`nodemaintenance.k8s.io` value to the `.spec.requesters`.
 3. The descheduling controller notices that the pod p-1 is running in the wrong zone.
-It wants to create an EvictionRequest for this pod, but the EvictionRequest already exists.
+It wants to create an EvictionRequest (named after the pod's UID) for this pod, but the EvictionRequest already exists.
 It sets the `descheduling.avalanche.io` value to the `.spec.requesters`.
 4. The eviction request controller designates Actor B as the next interceptor by updating `.status.activeInterceptorClass`.